History of Arsenal F.C. (1966–present)

 The history of Arsenal Football Club from 1966 to the present day covers the third, fourth, and fifth periods of success in Arsenal's history, including three Doubles, a Cup Double, and success in European football, and an unbeaten league season.

 Following Bertie Mee's appointment in 1966, Arsenal won the Inter-Cities Fairs Cup, their first European trophy, in 1969–70, and their first League and FA Cup double in 1970–71.
 The Double-winning side, however, was soon broken up and the following decade was characterised by a series of near misses: Arsenal lost three FA Cup finals (1971–72, 1977–78, and 1979–80) and the 1979–80 Cup Winners' Cup final on penalties.
 The club's only success during this time was an FA Cup win in 1978–79 against Manchester United.

 After stagnation in the 1980s, the return of former player George Graham as manager in 1986 brought a third period of glory.
 Arsenal won the League Cup in 1986–87, the Football League Centenary Trophy in 1988, two League title wins in 1988–89 and 1990–91, the FA Cup and League Cup double in 1992–93 and a second European trophy, the Cup Winners' Cup, in 1993–94.
 However, Graham's reputation was tarnished when it was revealed that he had taken kickbacks for signing certain players and he was sacked in 1995.

 Arsenal's fifth period of success came with the appointment of Arsène Wenger in 1996.
 Under him, Arsenal won a second league and cup double in 1997–98 and then a third in 2001–02.
 In addition, the club were victorious in the 2002–03 and 2004–05 FA Cups, and won the Premier League in 2003–04 without losing a single match.
-In 2005–06 became the first London club to reach the UEFA Champions League Final, but lost 2–1 against FC Barcelona.
+In 2005–06 Arsenal became the first London club to reach the UEFA Champions League final, but lost 2–1 against FC Barcelona.
 During the following close season, they left their longstanding home of Highbury to the new Emirates Stadium nearby.
-They started in their new home with a seven year trophy drought, followed by winning 3 FA Cups in the next four seasons.
+They started in their new home with a seven-year trophy drought, followed by winning three FA Cups in the next four seasons.